 12. Serve chicken soup

 Though no one is sure why, studies have proven that chicken soup really does ease coughs and soothe sore throats.
 The best part: It doesn’t matter whether it’s homemade or comes from a can.

-Get her to gargle
+13. Get them to gargle

-Chicken soup too much work?
+Is chicken soup too much work?
 Take away the chicken, the noodles, and the veggies, and what do you have?
 Warm, salty water — which is another time-tested, expert-approved cough remedy.
 Again, no one’s really sure why this works, though it could be that the salt absorbs excess fluid from swollen throat tissues, temporarily reducing their size and making them less tender.

 If your kiddo’s cough is dry and raspy, it could be caused by asthma or allergies.
 Try to remove as many irritants as you can from your home.
-Don’t wear perfume or use room fresheners; ban your dog or cat from your child’s room; remove stuffed animals (dust collectors) from the bed; and do not smoke in your home or anywhere near your child.
+Don’t wear perfume or use room fresheners, ban your dog or cat from your child’s room, remove stuffed animals (dust collectors) from the bed and do not smoke in your home or anywhere near your child.

 Know when to call the doctor

 At-home remedies are great, but sometimes you need reinforcements, especially if you or your child have been exposed to COVID-19.
 Here’s when to ring your pediatrician: